-We know how confusing and difficult the autism diagnostic assessment process can be, and the daily challenges of living with autism in the family.
-We aim to provide autism-specific information, advice and support to parent/carers, as well as linking you with similar parents and children if you wish.
+We provide autism-specific information, advice and support to parent/carers, as well as linking you with similar parents and children if you wish.

 We provide practical information and advice, details of relevant services, or sometimes just a listening ear.

-Our two family support staff, Becky Loveless and Sam Burkin, cover the whole of Oxfordshire, so are kept busy running advice surgeries, training, and support groups; as well as coordinating our holiday activities.
+We have two Family Practitioners, Vicky Crawley and Claire Glasgow, who cover the whole of Oxfordshire – so they are kept busy running advice surgeries, training, and support groups.

 For parent/carers of children aged 13 and under

-Becky Loveless, our Family Support Worker, supports families who have a child aged 13 and under.
+Vicky Crawley, our Family Practitioner, supports families who have a child aged 13 and under.

-- Regular email bulletins with news, events, and useful information.
+- Email newsletters – monthly newsletters full of news, events, and useful information.

 - Strategies to alleviate and cope with challenging behaviour.